-NEW YORK, July 7, 2014 /PRNewswire/ -- The Conference Board Employment Trends Index™ (ETI) increased in June.
-The index now stands at 119.62, up from 119.03 (an upward revision) in May.
-This represents a 6.3 percent gain in the ETI compared to a year ago.
+NEW YORK, July 6, 2015 /PRNewswire/ -- The Conference Board Employment Trends Index™ (ETI) increased in June.
+The index now stands at 129.11, up from 128.47 (a downward revision) in May.
+The change represents a 4.8 percent gain in the ETI compared to a year ago.

 The Employment Trends Index aggregates eight labor-market indicators, each of which has proven accurate in its own area.
 Aggregating individual indicators into a composite index filters out "noise" to show underlying trends more clearly.

 The eight labor-market indicators aggregated into the Employment Trends Index include:

 - Percentage of Respondents Who Say They Find "Jobs Hard to Get" (The Conference Board Consumer Confidence Survey®)

 - Initial Claims for Unemployment Insurance (U.S. Department of Labor)